stepgazaille/python3-cli-template/README.rst

 Installation
 ------------

-Use the following command to install testing and documentation dependencies (assumes Python3 virtual env):
+Use the following command to install testing and documentation dependencies (assumes activated Python3 virtual env):

 .. code:: shell

     pip install -r requirements.txt

-Use the following commands to install the program in editable mode (assumes virtual env):
+Use the following commands to install the program in editable mode (assumes activated Python3 virtual env):

 .. code:: shell